Simbioz/smoother.js/README.md

 # smoother.js

-Smooth a queue of values with a simple moving average.
+Smooth a queue of values with a weighted moving average.
 Useful for input smoothing and more.

 # Installation